 “From the day I enrolled I received huge support from my teachers.
 If it wasn’t for them, I wouldn’t be at university right now and it would’ve been a completely different story.”

-Apply now to study A Levels at CANDI this September.
+Apply now to study A Level courses at CANDI this September.